City Slickers: Critical response

-On Rotten Tomatoes, City Slickers received an 87% rating based on 45 reviews.
+On Rotten Tomatoes, City Slickers received an 85% rating based on 136 reviews.
 The site's critical consensus reads, "With a supremely talented cast and just enough midlife drama to add weight to its wildly silly overtones, City Slickers uses universal themes to earn big laughs."
 On Metacritic the film has a weighted average score of 70 out of 100, based on reviews from 25 critics.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on a scale of A+ to F.

-Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four, and wrote: "City Slickers comes packaged as one kind of movie – a slapstick comedy about white-collar guys on a dude ranch – and it delivers on that level while surprising me by being much more ambitious, and successful, than I expected.
+Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four, and wrote: "City Slickers comes packaged as one kind of movie—a slapstick comedy about white-collar guys on a dude ranch—and it delivers on that level while surprising me by being much more ambitious, and successful, than I expected.
 This is the proverbial comedy with the heart of truth, the tear in the eye along with the belly laugh.
 It's funny, and it adds up to something."
+On At the Movies, Ebert's colleague Gene Siskel praised the film as well-written and heartfelt, echoing Ebert's "thumbs up," but regretted the lone female character on the cattle drive (Bonnie) was underutilized in offering insight into the main characters' difficulties with women.
 Jeff Menell of The Hollywood Reporter said the film "provides plenty of laughs and several one-liners that will be repeatedly heard throughout the coming months."

 Awards and honors

 Jack Palance, for his role as Curly, won the 1992 Academy Award for Best Supporting Actor, which was the only Oscar nomination the film received.
 His acceptance speech for the award is best remembered for his demonstration of one-armed push-ups, which he claimed convinced studio insurance agents that he was healthy enough to work on the film.

-Billy Crystal was the Academy Awards host, and used the humorous incident for several jokes throughout the evening.
+Billy Crystal was the 64th Academy Awards host, and used the humorous incident for several jokes throughout the evening.
 Later that night, Palance placed the Oscar on Crystal's shoulder and said, "Billy Crystal ... who thought it would be you?"
 Crystal added in his book, "We had a glass of champagne together, and I could only imagine what Charles Bronson was thinking as he went to sleep that night."
-The next year's Oscars opened with Palance appearing to drag in a giant Academy Award, with Crystal (again the host) riding on the opposite end.
+The next year's 65th Academy Awards opened with Palance appearing to drag in a giant Academy Award, with Crystal (again the host) riding on the opposite end.